LucaOstra/o/readme.md

 Hi, I am Luca.

 I am interested in Data Science and its applications in the domain of social sciences and socially responsible proects.
-Currently I am working in MIPT in Marketing domain.
+Currently, I am working in the MIPT in Marketing domain.

-**Tech Stack**
+📜 **Tech Stack**
 * 🐍: pandas, numpy, VIZ: matplotlib, seaborn, plotly, folium, ML: sklearn, tensorflow; WebApp: Flask
 * R
 * SQL